Updated: February 11, 2023

 Information

 Truncated labels in buttons do not meet our accessibility standards since it is not possible to retrieve the full label text.
-App teams should implement an overflow behavior to ensure that all actions can be accessed at any time.
+You should implement an overflow behavior to ensure that all actions can be accessed at any time.
 The buttons are sorted by usage, with the most frequently used action first (on the right).
 This ensures that the most important buttons are the last to be moved into the overflow menu.

 Adaptive Design